Trump says he is ready to press China's Xi on case of two detained Canadians

 The United States last month lifted steel and aluminum tariffs it had imposed on Canada, partly because Ottawa promised to do more to stop transshipments of Chinese steel and aluminum entering the U.S. market via Canada.

-(Reporting by David Ljunggren and Roberta Rampton; additional reporting by Susan Cornwell; Editing by David Gregorio and Grant McCool)
+(Reporting by David Ljunggren and Roberta Rampton; Additional reporting by Susan Cornwell in Washington, Steve Scherer in Ottawa and Ben Blanchard in Beijing; Editing by Grant McCool and Peter Cooney)

 By David Ljunggren and Roberta Rampton